 - A Commander Keen wiki, where you can find information about the series and download fan-made mods;

 - The tool needed to play said mods;

 - Several unofficial bug fixes also made by the fans;

 - And three source ports: CloneKeen, Commander Genius and Chocolate Keen.

 Well, I hope you’ve enjoyed the review.
-Of course this isn’t our final Commander Keen review.
+Of course, this isn’t our final Commander Keen review.
 We still have more games in the series to play and review.
-Comment below or in any of our social media what is your favourite Commander Keen game.
+Comment below or on any of our social media what is your favourite Commander Keen game.
 Until then, keep on playing and protecting the galaxy.